milocarbol/dice-api/README.md

-# Dice API
+# RPG API

-This rolls dice.
+This does RPG things.
 It's cool.

 ## Running Locally